-Violence, poverty, despair: Unfortunately continues into its tenth year, with no end in site and, now, with the added devastation of coronavirus.
+Violence, poverty, despair unfortunately continue into a tenth year for families across Syria with no end in site and, now, with the added devastation of coronavirus.
 But we are not hopeless!
 We envision a better world for our Syrian sisters and brothers, and pray that you will act with us to make that a reality.

 Donors like you have made critical resources such as medical aid, education development, and women’s empowerment programs available for thousands.
-Winter also amplified their suffering to tragic levels, bringing freezing cold to the thin tents many call home—but donors responded with blankets, warm clothes, and new mattresses.
+Winter also amplifies their suffering to tragic levels, bringing freezing cold to the thin tents many call home—but donors responded with blankets, warm clothes, and new mattresses.

-Every bit of help provide means new hope for families.
-With your continued to compassion and support, IRUSA can provide more relief for people in need of aid.
+Every bit of help provides new hope for families.
+With your continued compassion and support, IRUSA can provide more relief for people in need of aid.

 Here’s just a sampling of our recent efforts for Syrians in need

 As much as we’ve been able to accomplish, there is still so much more to do.
 If we work together—with YOU—we can make the vision of a better Syria a reality for so many more of our sisters and brothers in need.